Amateur Radio on the International Space Station

 Amateur Radio on the International Space Station (ARISS) is a program that facilitates radio communications between licensed amateur radio operators and crew members aboard the International Space Station using the amateur-satellite service.
-The primary goal or ARISS is "to promote exploration of science, technology, engineering, and mathematics topics" and inspire individuals to pursue careers in STEM.
+The primary goal of ARISS is "to promote exploration of science, technology, engineering, and mathematics topics" and inspire individuals to pursue careers in STEM.

-ARISS was established in 1996 and is managed by an international consortium of amateur radio organizations and space agencies including NASA, Russia's space agency Roscosmos, Canadian Space Agency (CSA), Japan Aeronautics Exploration Space Agency (JAXA), and European Space Agency (ESA).
+ARISS was established in 1996.
+ARISS was once managed by an international consortium of amateur radio organizations and space agencies including NASA, Russia's space agency Roscosmos, Canadian Space Agency (CSA), Japan Aeronautics Exploration Space Agency (JAXA), and European Space Agency (ESA).
+They became independent in May 2020, becoming a 501.c.3 for their US affiliate, but still work closely with all the originating groups.

-ARISS was previously called the Space Amateur Radio Experiment (SAREX), and before that the Shuttle Amateur Radio Experiment.
+ARISS evolved from the Shuttle Amateur Radio Experiment (SAREX).